 Beer lovers who want to sample a broad range of craft brews should check out Draft Taproom in the downtown mall, with 60 pour-your-own taps featuring local and imported craft brews.
 Build your own flight, try an ounce or two of several local offers, or just enjoy a pint of your favorite.
 You control the tap and pay by the ounce.
 The Draft Taproom also serves delicious burgers and other bar staples.

 Jefferson Vineyards is the perfect stop for wine tasting after a visit to Monticello and Highland.
 The land was first planted with vines in 1773, on land provided by Thomas Jefferson to encourage the development of a Virginia wine.
-While the original vines were destroyed within a few years, the vineyard returned in the 1980s and has been serving wines in a pleasant tasting room and large patio ever since.
-The Petit Verdot is a popular choice, and the 2014 Meritage is a gold medal winner.
+The original vines were destroyed within a few years, but the vineyard returned in the 1980s and has been serving wines in a pleasant tasting room and large patio ever since.
 Take a glass out to the Adirondack chairs for lovely views of Mt Alto.

 Pick up a map of the Jefferson-inspired Monticello Wine Trail, and check out McCool Travel’s write-up of Charlottesville area wineries to find more of the wonderful wineries to visit during your Charlottesville getaway.

 We’ve become fans of the Hyatt Place brand.
 They offer spacious, comfortable rooms with an L-shaped sofa ideal for relaxing or working.
-The new Chalottesville property is located in the north end of town, next to several good restaurants and stores in the Shops at Stonefield.
+The Charlottesville property is located in the north end of town, next to several good restaurants and stores in the Shops at Stonefield.

 Oakhurst Inn, Charlottesville, Virginia